-The National Agricultural Product Quality Management Service (NAQS), an MFDS agency, is responsible for setting quality standards and grades for agricultural products, enforcing country of origin marks, and enforcing organic labeling for fresh fruits, vegetables, grains, and processed food products in the marketplace.
-They also provide organic certifier accreditation for both non-processed organic produce.
+The National Agricultural Product Quality Management Service (NAQS) is responsible for setting quality standards and grades for agricultural products, enforcing country of origin marks, and enforcing organic labeling for fresh fruits, vegetables, grains, and processed food products in the marketplace.
+They also provide organic certifier accreditation for both non-processed organic produce and processed organic products, and organic certification for unprocessed organic produce.
 In addition, NAQS determines organic equivalency with foreign countries.